Facebook Pixel

 A connected cycling-friendly city

 Cycling is a sustainable and convenient way to get around.
-It is also a great form of exercise that offers health benefits.
-Today, there are over 600km of cycling paths across Singapore.
+It is also a great form of exercise to keep active and healthy.
+There are over 730km of cycling paths and park connectors across Singapore, in all HDB towns and estates and the Central Area.

 LTA continues to expand the cycling path network to support greener commutes.
 These cycling paths connect residents from their homes to MRT stations, bus interchanges, shopping malls, schools and amenities in the neighbourhood and beyond.
 Residents can also enjoy greater connectivity to parks and recreational destinations.